Bridging Local and Global Knowledge via Transformer in Board Games: Discussion

 \section{Discussion}

-This paper proposes \textit{ResTNet}, a network architecture specifically designed for AlphaZero algorithms, which interleaves the residual and Transformer blocks.
-Experiments show that ResTNet improves playing strength and significantly addresses two challenging patterns in Go: \textit{circular patterns} and \textit{ladder patterns}.
-For circular patterns, ResTNet lowers the average probability of being attacked by cyclic-adversary from 70.44\% to 23.91\%, reducing a factor of 2.95.
-For ladder patterns, ResTNet improves the accuracy of successfully recognizing ladder patterns from 59.15\% to 80.01\%.
-However, a limitation of our work is that while ResTNet successfully defends against the cyclic-adversary, it is uncertain whether ResTNet can defend against other types of attacks, such as those that do not rely on global information.
-We leave the study of designing new attacks for ResTNet as future work.
+This paper proposes \textit{ResTNet}, a network architecture specifically designed for AlphaZero algorithms in board games, integrating residual and Transformer blocks to bridge local and global knowledge.
+Our experiments show that repeating \texttt{RRT} blocks achieves the best performance, effectively balancing inference time and model parameters.
+ResTNet not only improves playing strength in both Go and Hex games, but also significantly addresses two challenging long-sequence patterns in 19x19 Go.
+For circular patterns, ResTNet reduces the mean square error from 2.58 to 1.07 and lowers the average probability of being attacked against cyclic-adversary from 70.44\% to 23.91\%, significantly reducing a factor of 2.95.
+For ladder patterns, ResTNet improves the accuracy of correctly predicting the outcome of ladder patterns from 59.15\% to 80.01\%.
+Furthermore, visualizing attention maps reveals that ResTNet captures game-specific strategies, further contributing to the interpretability of AlphaZero.

-Beyond recognizing patterns, ResTNet also provides insights into the network's focus, offering the potential for XAI, such as interpretability and explainability.
-Current Go AI programs have generally achieved superhuman levels, however, understanding the decision-making processes of these AIs remains a challenge.
-Our attention map or board evaluation experiments offer a step toward such an understanding.
-Moreover, we apply ResTNet to Hex and achieve similar results.
-It is expected that ResTNet can achieve similar results to other board games, such as Chess or Shogi.
-In conclusion, ResTNet shows promise in addressing AlphaZero's current limitations in handling global knowledge.